 8. 1952 London smog disaster

 The smog that shrouded London on the night of December 5, 1952, remained in the city for four months.
 The high amounts of sulfur dioxide, black soot, and tar released in the atmosphere by excess coal combustion to warm the city homes during the winter of 1952 and 1953 contributed to the unusual smog.
 Besides lowering visibility, the smog killed more than 12000 people.

 The explosion that occurred in the TCP reactor of ICMESA chemical company, affected 11 communities in Meda, Italy.
 Within a few days, the toxic dioxin cloud killed more than 3,300 animals.
 About 1600 people were evacuated from the site of the accident.

 10. Fukushima Daiichi nuclear disaster

 The tsunami that hit Japan on 11 March 2011 triggered a series of equipment failures in the Fukushima Daiichi nuclear power plant, resulting in one of the worst environmental disasters in Japan after the atomic bombing of 1945.
-The magnitude of the accident is comparable to that of the Chernobyl disaster.
+One of the worst man-made environmental disasters, the magnitude of the accident is comparable to that of the Chernobyl disaster.